 We collect (including via third parties) the following categories of personal data about investors:

-• Financial information: assets, income, net worth, amounts and types of investments, capital account balances, capital commitments, capital contributions, account data, other investment participation information, funds transfer information, beneficiaries, positions, percentages of fund, share or option numbers and values, vesting information, investment history, transaction information, tax information; and
+- Financial information: assets, income, net worth, amounts and types of investments, capital account balances, capital commitments, capital contributions, account data, other investment participation information, funds transfer information, beneficiaries, positions, percentages of fund, share or option numbers and values, vesting information, investment history, transaction information, tax information

 We collect this personal data from:

-• Our website, data rooms and/or investor reporting portal (as applicable) and any information captured via cookies; and
+• Our website, data rooms and/or investor reporting portal (as applicable) and any information captured via cookies